VCDN-2025/prog7311-part-2-JadinNaicker/README.md

 - **View**: Renders user-facing pages using Razor views.
 - **Controller**: Handles user requests and bridges the model and views.

-This separation ensures maintainable code, clean architecture, and easy integration with Entity Framework Core.
+This separation ensures maintainable code, clean architecture, and easy integration with Entity Framework Core, which is why i chose it

 ---